 I live in New York City now, but I grew up in a depressed depressing middle-of-nowhere town in upstate New York.
 I was trained as a butcher, and my father was a butcher, and his father was a butcher, but our butcher shop went down the toilet when our town was eaten alive by Wal-Mart.
 Since then I’ve been a vegetarian.
 I went to Rutgers University, where I majored in Russian Literature and Cinema Studies, and met my husband, although we didn’t start dating until after college.
 While I mostly write fiction, once in a while I write essays on things that make me really happy or really really angry (like horror movies, homelessness, homophobia, HIV/AIDS, punk rock, protest tactics).
 Check under “Publications” for a list of some of my favorites, including links to the ones that are available online.

 When I’m not trying to smash the system via subversive and sometimes-smutty stories, I’m trying to smash the system by organizing poor people to fight collectively for social justice.
 For the past six years, I’ve worked at Picture the Homeless, building towards the homeless revolution.
 I’ve played a part in organizing billions of amazing protests and events there, and I coordinated the writing of a major report that was required reading in urban planning courses at Columbia University—and was banned in New York State prisons.
-I’m also a member of Jews for Racial and Economic Justice.
+I’m also a member of the Community Funding Committee of the North Star Fund.

 If you like any of my work, or whatever, you should definitely write to me:

 Or send a friend request to my FACEBOOK PAGE.

 And if you’re into that sort of thing, you can periodically check out what I’m fascinated by, at my delicious page